bao-anh/express-lambda-app/README.md

 ```

 Once the stack completes, pushing to the `main` branch of the CodeCommit repository triggers the pipeline, builds the app, packages the Lambda with SAM, and updates the target CloudFormation stack defined by the `DeployStackName` parameter.

+During the CodeBuild phase the script produces `function.zip`, updates the Lambda code directly (`aws lambda update-function-code`), publishes a new immutable version, and regenerates `appspec.yml` so CodeDeploy can shift the deployment alias (default `live`) to the freshly created version.
+Customize the target function or alias by overriding the `FUNCTION_NAME` and `LAMBDA_ALIAS` environment variables on the CodeBuild project.

 > **Note:** The application stack created from `template.yaml` now accepts a `CodeAssetUri` parameter.
 Leave it at the default (`.`) when deploying with the SAM CLI; set it to the S3 URI of the packaged artifact (for example, `s3://my-bucket/express-lambda-app.zip`) when deploying the template directly through CloudFormation or CodePipeline without running `sam package`.